Your next career adventure is around the corner – with the help of a recruitment agency, finding a job in Europe can be a smooth and seamless process.

 International agency vs. local specialist

 There are inherent advantages to finding a job in Europe through a large international recruitment agency.
 They will typically have many expat placements under their belts, and many clients that employ expats on their books.
 A large overseas employment agency should know the formalities involved in hiring non-EU nationals (work permits, etc.) in each country.
-They might also have the inside track on jobs that are not (and may never be) in the public domain.
+They might also have the inside track on jobs which are not (and may never be) in the public domain.
 And if you get an offer, they may be able to help negotiate your package with the employer.

 A local agency would likely have less experience dealing with expats.
-If you don’t know the local language, you might be at a significant disadvantage with their clients.
+If you don’t know the local language, you might be at a disadvantage with their clients.
 But on the plus side, you might have specific expertise on the location: think banking or finance in Switzerland or Luxembourg, engineering, oil or gas in Rotterdam.

 Weigh up the pros and cons when looking for work in Europe using an employment agency.